-The Department of Sociology and Geography is pleased to share some of the undergraduate research from our department.
+Sociology, Criminology, and Criminal Justice is pleased to share some of the undergraduate research from our program.
 Below you will find a collection of current and recent research.
 If you have questions about the research you can either contact Dr. Robert M Anthony (firstname.lastname@example.org) or the student.

 On April 7th, 2018 Brooke Sowers, a student from Dr. Anthony’s senior thesis course, presented her research on the relationship between obesity to bullying (“The Prevalence of Bullying among Obese or Overweight Adolescents”).
 Brooke did an exceptional job presenting her work and representing Shepherd University.
 Dr. Anthony and Dr. Howard-Bostic also presented their working paper on online teaching pedagogy titled, “Teaching Race and Racial Inequality in Online Courses.”

 The purpose of this study is to determine if there was an increase in crime rates after women entered the workforce following the Civil Rights Movement.
 The study sample accounts for all arrests made in the United States during the following years: 1960, 1970, 1980, 1990, and 2004.
 The arrest types include minor property crimes such as fraud, forgery, and embezzlement.
 The data was originally obtained from the Federal Bureau of Investigation’s Uniformed Crime Reports.
 Although the sample mainly pertains to women, men are also included as a comparison.
 The methods used involve a test of significance by using a paired two-sample t-test for a comparison of means.
 The results of the test found that we can reject the null hypothesis which is “Since the Civil Rights Movement, minor property crimes committed by women have not increased significantly when compared to men.”
 This means that minor property crimes committed by women have indeed increased significantly since the Civil Rights Movement.
 Since females gained more independence the crime rates for fraud, forgery, and embezzlement increased.